 Address: 12500 Crystal Mountain Drive, Thompsonville, Michigan

 Accommodation: Crystal Mountain

 This might sound like more of a dessert than a ski resort, but if you ski here once, you'll see why this is the ultimate sweet treat.
 Ski Brule consistently ranks as one of the Midwest's best resorts.
 It also promises to be the first to open, sometimes as early as October, and stays open for roughly six months.

 Much of the credit goes to its location near the Wisconsin and Michigan border, as well as its immense snowmaking capabilities.
-Within 24 hours, it can generate enough snow to open a trail.
-With three terrain parks and a tubing park, this is truly a family-friendly resort that also stays open for night skiing.
+Within 24 hours, it can generate enough snow to open any one of its 17 trails.
+It also features three terrain parks, a tubing park, and stays open late for night skiing.